aryangaikwadgit/Contract_Analyzer/README.md

 ## Contributing

-Contributions are welcome — fork the repo, create a feature branch, and open a pull request.
+Contributions are welcome: fork the repo, create a feature branch, and open a pull request.

 ## License